 FAA to hold meetings on proposed twin Cessna ADs

-"AOPA is pleased that the FAA is holding these meetings," said AOPA Vice President of Regulatory Affairs Melissa Bailey.
+"AOPA is pleased to hear that the FAA is holding these meetings," said AOPA Senior Vice President of Government and Technical Affairs Andy Cebula.
 "Likewise, the FAA must make the supporting safety and engineering data available for analysis."

 AOPA urges owners either to attend the meetings or file formal comments before the extended comment period ends on April 5, 2004.